fedemengo/FFC/README.md

 		* Allow `\`-escaped characters in string read ?
 		* Consider assignment support

-* Check if it's done / done correctly
+* Check if it's done correctly
 	* GetTarget / Comparisons of non-NumericTypes
-	* Capturing variable is now kinda immutable, can be made more dynamic (like C#) just by changing reassignments behaviour to change object value instead of creating a new object
+	* "Dynamic" variable capturing for functionTypes
 	* Check how we deal with types in declaration / indexed access
 	* GetValueType in ParameterList / TypeList
 	* Type check in recursive functions, error right now for wrong deduction is not very clear, also I don't like setting the type to null, so maybe we should have a RecursionType or something like that - even if null is particularly handy as it gets already recalculated (but we can make recursiontype to be recalculated too!)
+	* Check behaviours of iterators/ellipsis to see if they are well integrated with last features (functions and capturing in particular)
+	* Loops without header (?)

 * Lexical analysis
 	* Think if more `\`-escaped character are needed (currently support `\n`, `\t`, `\\`, `\"`)